-17.23 Quality control should evaluate the quality and stability of finished pharmaceutical products and, when necessary, of starting materials and intermediate products.

-17.24 Quality control should establish expiry dates and shelf-life specifications on the basis of stability tests related to storage conditions.

-17.25 A written programme for ongoing stability determination should be developed and implemented to include elements such as:

-(a) a complete description of the drug involved in the study;

-(b) the complete set of testing parameters and methods, describing all tests for potency, purity, and physical characteristics and documented evidence that these tests indicate stability;

-© provision for the inclusion of a sufficient number of batches;
+- 17.22 QC should evaluate the quality and stability of finished pharmaceutical products and, when necessary, of starting materials and intermediate products. - 17.23 QC should establish expiry dates and shelf-life specifications on the basis of stability tests related to storage conditions. - 17.24 A written programme for ongoing stability determination should be developed and implemented to include elements such as: - (a) a complete description of the medicine involved in the study; - (b) the complete set of testing parameters and methods, describing all tests for potency, purity, and physical characteristics and documented evidence that these tests indicate stability; - (c) provision for the inclusion of a sufficient number of batches; - (d) the testing schedule for each medicine; - (e) provision for special storage conditions;

-- (d) the testing schedule for each drug; - (e) provision for special storage conditions; - (f) provision for adequate sample retention;
+provision for adequate sample retention;

-(g) a summary of all the data generated, including the evaluation and the conclusions of the study.

-17.26 Stability should be determined prior to marketing and following any significant changes in processes, equipment, packaging materials, etc.
+- (g) a summary of all the data generated, including the evaluation and the conclusions of the study. - 17.25 Stability should be determined prior to marketing and following any significant changes, for example, in processes, equipment or packaging materials.